What is Long COVID?

 Long COVID is a wide range of new, returning, or ongoing health conditions people can experience four or more weeks after contracting COVID-19.
 People with COVID-19 get better within weeks of illness, but some people experience ongoing issues as a result of their infection.
 Long COVID symptoms vary from person to person and may be present for different lengths of time.

 Long COVID can happen to anyone who has had COVID-19, even if it was a mild or asymptomatic infection.
-Some data reports that approximately 10% – 30% of those with COVID-19 continue to experience symptoms weeks and months after their initial diagnosis.
-Some of the most common symptoms include fatigue, chest pain, shortness of breath, muscle weakness, anxiety, or depression.
+Recent survey data estimates that 1 out of every 5 adults (around 20%) who had COVID-19 in the past will experience at least one symptom of Long COVID weeks and months after their initial diagnosis.
+Some of the most common symptoms include fatigue, difficulty thinking or concentrating (“brain fog”), chest pain, shortness of breath, muscle weakness, anxiety, or depression.

 What are possible symptoms?